-I don't know if anyone other than the Pennsylvania Dutch call pan-fried sliced raw potatoes by this name.
+I do not know if anyone other than the Pennsylvania Dutch call pan-fried sliced raw potatoes by this name.
 The title differentiates this recipe from pan-fried leftover or cooked potatoes and it is a nice change from hash browns.
 My grandparents made this recipe often, usually as an entree with other vegetable or salad side dishes during the harvest season.
 My father liked it for breakfast or dinner with the addition of eggs that were added and scrambled in when the potatoes were done.
 My grandparents usually used lard for frying but, when that became difficult to find, my mother used shortening.
 Like me, you can use a healthier cooking oil, such as canola, and the dish will be equally good.
 This recipe can be made in any amount needed.

 - 2-1/2 pounds potatoes, sliced 1/8 to 1/4-inch thick